 Explore scenic Arun and Barun valleys.
 Walk low, warm areas to arctic zones of ice and glaciers.
 Enjoy the serenity of wilderness away from human habitation.
 Walk into the serene and lovely forest of rhododendron, magnolia and pine.
 Grand views of the Himalayas with Makalu, Kangsungtse and Kanchenjunga.
 Cloud forest with tall cliffs.Vast river valleys, glacial lakes, villages, and never-ending views.

-Arrive in Kathmandu, customs and immigration formalities and claim your baggage, which takes some time.
-Upon exiting, the arrivals get a traditional welcome from the Happy Feet Mountaineers representative and transfer to the hotel.
-Reach the hotel, and the rest of the day is free with the possibility of optional excursions (not included), but you can ask to organize any of the tours or stroll through its vibrant streets.
+Arrive in Kathmandu, clear customs and immigration formalities, and claim your baggage, which takes some time.
+Upon arrival, receive a traditional welcome from a Happy Feet Mountaineers representative, then transfer to the hotel.
+Arrive at the hotel, and the rest of the day is free, with optional excursions (not included), or you can ask to organize any of the tours or stroll through its vibrant streets.

-Kathmandu, the capital and heart of the country, with three medieval cities, symbolizes Nepal’s everything.
-Having lived through the several ruling dynasties of Buddhists and Hindus, the culture and society of Kathmandu valley have evolved through time to give it more than a unique feature.
-Today it is an urban city, and still rapidly increasing, that has its ancient myths and, at the same time, is testimony to the greatness of people who have lived there for the time immemorial.
+Kathmandu, the capital and heart of the country, is home to three medieval cities that symbolize everything in Nepal.
+Having lived through several Buddhist and Hindu ruling dynasties, the culture and society of Kathmandu Valley have evolved to give it more than just a unique feature.
+Today, it is an urban city, still rapidly growing, with its ancient myths and testimony to the greatness of the people who have lived there for time immemorial.

 A 4-hour Trek.